codeck313/teal_camera/README.md

-# Camera - Machine tending robot using Opencv using Ros framework
+# Machine tending robot using Opencv using Ros framework

 ## Overview
 The aim of the R&D project was to get the UR5 to pick the object from the workspace given in any orientation and position and drop it in the desired drop location.